Dreamy, confident shows mark London Fashion Week

 LONDON (AP) — Fashion devotees basked in sunny weather and strong, sometimes whimsical collections as London Fashion Week neared its climax Sunday with runway shows by Roland Mouret, Victoria Beckham, Simone Rocha and others throughout the city.

-A fleet of black chauffeured Mercedes whisked VIPs from venue to venue, but those who preferred to walk saw the British capital at its best with glimpses of the street style that helps give London its credibility in the fashion competition with Paris, New York and Milan.
+A fleet of black chauffeured Mercedes whisked VIPs from venue to venue, but those who preferred to walk saw the British capital at its best, with glimpses of the street style that helps give London its credibility in the fashion competition with Paris, New York and Milan.

 Two days of shows remain, with Burberry and Christopher Kane on tap.

-ROLAND MOURET’S COLLECTON FULL OF OPTIMISM DESPITE WOES
+ROLAND MOURET’S COLLECTON FULL OF OPTIMISM, DESPITE WOES

 Roland Mouret’s spring 2020 collection was inspired by his observation of a worrying symmetry between New York in the ’80s, enamored of its own affluent progressiveness while on the verge of bankruptcy, and today’s social, environmental and political turbulence.